kasna-cloud/dataflow-fsi-example/README.md

 ## Quickstart

-### On a laptop (Mac or Linux or WSL)
+**On a laptop (Mac or Linux or WSL)**
 To get running quickly,
-Create a new project in GCP
+1. Create a new project in GCP
-Install `gcloud` and set PROJECT_ID
+1. Install `gcloud` and set PROJECT_ID
-Run the `deploy-infra.sh` to create base infrastructure, this will take 5-10mins Run the `run-app.sh` to deploy the pipelines and model, this will take 5mins View the grafana dashboard
+1. Run the `deploy-infra.sh` to create base infrastructure, this will take 5-10mins
+1. Run the `run-app.sh` to deploy the pipelines and model, this will take 5mins
+1. View the grafana dashboard

-### Run on Cloud Shell
+**Run on Cloud Shell**
 You can also run this example using Cloud Shell.
 To begin, login to the GCP console and select the “Activate Cloud Shell” icon in the top right of your project dashboard.
 Then run the following:
-Clone the repo: `git clone https://github.com/kasna-cloud/google-fsi-pattern.git && cd google-fsi-pattern` Run the infrastructure deployment: `./deploy-infra.sh`, this will take 5-10mins Run the pipeline deployment: `./run-app.sh`, this will take 5mins
+1. Clone the repo: `git clone https://github.com/kasna-cloud/tsflow-rsi-example.git && cd tsflow-rsi-example`
+1. Run the infrastructure deployment: `./deploy-infra.sh`, this will take 5-10mins
+1. Run the pipeline deployment: `./run-app.sh`, this will take 5mins

 ## Problem Domain